Choosing a rosin press bag is simple… or is it?

 What rosin bag material should I use?

 Nylon is the best material for rosin bags.
-Silk is prone to blowouts because it doesn’t flex like nylon (AKA polyester).
-Metal screens mar the surface of the platens when under high pressure.
+Silk is prone to blowouts because it doesn’t flex like nylon.
+Metal screens should not be used because they mar the surface of the platens when under high pressure.

 Can you reuse your rosin bag?